Skip to main content

 During the meeting, participants made the following observations:

-1. Nigeria is faced with daunting food and nutrition insecurity caused by low public investments in agriculture, late budget releases, insurgency, armed banditry, farmers herders clashes and when you add floods across the country that has ravaged farmlands and livelihoods and our high post-harvest losses of N3.5 trillion annually, the situation becomes more damning.
+1. Nigeria is faced with daunting food and nutrition insecurity caused by low public investments in agriculture, late budget releases, insurgency, armed banditry, farmers and herders’ clashes and when you add our high post-harvest losses of N3.5 trillion annually, the situation becomes more damning.

 2. The Nigeria Multidimensional Poverty Index (2022) released in November 2022 further reiterates the need for us to rethink our approaches to achieving food and nutrition security in Nigeria.
 The report shows that out of Nigeria’s 200million population, 38.6% which is 77.2million citizens are faced with food insecurity, while 28.7% which is 57.4million are faced with nutrition insecurity and 50.6% which is 101.2million citizens lack access to cooking fuel which contributes largely to climate change and health issues.
-Remember the national measure of multidimensional poverty was conducted between November 2021 and February 2022 and things are worse than these statistics at the moment considering even just the recent floods.
+Remember the national measure of multidimensional poverty was conducted between November 2021 and February 2022 and things are worse than these statistics at the moment considering the fuel subsidy removal and the current hyperinflation.
 Hence, as many as possible of these types of projects on Agroecology and Climate Justice are needed to help communities to produce nutritious food sustainably.

 3. This project is timely because although developing countries like Nigeria, use only 25% of chemical pesticides produced worldwide, we experience 99% of pesticide deaths.
 Research shows the World Health Organization estimates that 385 million farmers fell victim to acute poisoning in 2019, most of them in Asia and Africa.